natbat/nudibranchs-by-season/README.md

       return species_list
     }

-We can create an interactive select box by importing code from [Jeremy Ashkanas' notebook](https://beta.observablehq.com/@jashkenas/inputs): add `import {select} from "@jashkenas/inputs"` to a cell anywhere in our notebook.
+We can create an interactive select box by importing code from [Jeremy Ashkanas' Observable Notebook](https://beta.observablehq.com/@jashkenas/inputs): add `import {select} from "@jashkenas/inputs"` to a cell anywhere in our notebook.
 Observable is magic: like a spreadsheet, the order of the cells doesn't matter - if one cell is referenced by any other cell then when that cell updates all the other cells refresh themselves.
+You can also import and reference one notebook from another!

     viewof select_species = select({
         title: "Which Nudibranch do you want to see seasonality for?",